Ed (software): Features

 The ed commands are often imitated in other line-based editors.
-For example, EDLIN in early MS-DOS versions and 32-bit versions of Windows NT has a somewhat similar syntax, and text editors in many MUDs (LPMud and descendants, for example) use ed-like syntax.
+For example, CP/M's ED, EDLIN in early MS-DOS versions and 32-bit versions of Windows NT has a somewhat similar syntax, and text editors in many MUDs (LPMud and descendants, for example) use ed-like syntax.
 These editors, however, are typically more limited in function.

 Example

 Here is an example transcript of an ed session.
 For clarity, commands and text typed by the user are in normal face, and output from ed is emphasized.